ZhgChg.Li

 Method (2):

-The APP encodes and encrypts the data before transmission.
-The API backend decrypts it to obtain the original request content.
-The API response is also encoded and encrypted before being sent back.
-The APP decrypts the received data to get the response content.
-This method is cumbersome and inefficient, but it is indeed a way to protect data.
-As far as I know, some digital banks use this method for protection!
+The app encrypts and encodes data before transmission.
+The API backend decrypts it to get the original request.
+The API response is also encrypted and encoded before sending back, and the app decrypts it upon receipt.
+This process is tedious and resource-consuming but is indeed a method.
+As far as I know, some digital banks use this approach for protection!

-Method 1 still has a way to be cracked: How to Bypass SSL Pinning on iOS 12
+Method 1 still has a bypass: How to Bypass SSL Pinning on iOS 12

 “NEVER TRUST THE CLIENT”